icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

 YAT 2.0 Alpha 1            Version 1.99.0  :: 2007-01-23

-Content of the above historical versions has been removed in order to compact this file such it fits the SourceForge limitation of 64 KB for the online release notes.
+Content of the above historical versions has been removed in order to compact this file such it fits the SourceForge limitation of 64 KiB for the online release notes.